neurophysik/jitcsde/docs/index.rst

 A brief mathematic background
 -----------------------------

-This documentation assumes that the Itō stochastic differential equation (SDE) you want to solve is:
+This documentation assumes that the stochastic differential equation (SDE) you want to solve is:

 .. math::